 We imagine that all of these products will have Cyclosome encapsulation as they’re manufactured throughout 2016 – but to be sure, look for that Phosphatidylcholine 75% and Hydroxypropyl Beta Cyclodextrin (HPβCD) in the “other ingredients” part of the label.

-Cyclosome currently represents the most effective way to increase bioavailability for prohormones such as 1-DHEA and 4-DHEA.
+Cyclosome currently represents the most effective way to increase bioavailability for ingredients such as DHEA and its metabolites.
 This means much more productive cycles, but with with more “production” comes more responsibility:

 The open questions

 What doses will we need to get similar results to past PH compounds?

 Let’s say that you want to replicate the gains from the 1-Andro study cited above, where they used 330mg of 1-Andro / 1-DHEA.
 However, we now know that the absorption rate is low and there were apparent side effects.